Studio Stuff

 For example:

-These have been haunting me for more than a decade.
+The bags have been haunting me for more than a decade.
 I made four bags for when we canoed down the Loire river ten years ago in two canoes, a spectacular voyage, camping on the sandy beaches.

 They were supposed to provide safe, easy-access waterproof storage under the canoe seat for items needed while canoeing, leveraging the scaffolding of the canoe seat to keep the bag off the inevitably wet bottom of the canoe.
-But the bags were too floppy, the zippers too short, they were not really waterproof and thus when they dragged on the bottom of the canoe, the stuff inside got wet.
+But the bags were too floppy, the zippers too short, they were not really waterproof and thus when they sagged down onto the bottom of the canoe, the stuff inside got wet.
 This was the opposite of what they were meant for.
 Fortunately we had no rain, so the bag failure wasn’t a big deal.
 But I’m always thinking about the worst-case scenario as I quickly get miserable when cold and wet.

 So I’ve been meaning to “fix” them.
 But we won’t be going canoeing anytime soon, and if we do paddle down the Ticino River, I would just take a waterproof backpack with me instead of a single-purpose under-the-seat bag.
-I’ve decided that no more active brain cycles or guilt feelings will be consumed by this project.
+I’ve decided that no more active brain cycles or guilt feelings will be consumed or induced by this project.
 It was a novel idea, with good intentions, but not worth spending more time to “fix”.
 Not cool and interesting enough.

 Therefore they will be relegated to the “raw material” shelf.